 - Weight gain or weight loss

-- More colds or flu than usual
+- More colds or other illnesses than usual

-- Reproductive or hormonal problems
+- Reproductive or hormonal problems.

 - Forgetfulness and poor memory or verbal recall